sransara/com.buddychess.utopia/README.md

 - No central servers.
 - No tracking.

+All the pros are its own cons.
+Choose responsibly.

 ### And what's with the Utopia?

 There is no anti cheat mechanisms.
 We assume all players are good citizens in our utopia.